karimarttila/go/simpleserver/README.md

 ```

 Well, Python wins hands down.
 If you prefer readability and you don't care about performance and concurrency support - use Python.

+# CORS

+Damn [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) hit me again when testing with [Simple Frontend](https://github.com/karimarttila/clojure/tree/master/clj-ring-cljs-reagent-demo/simple-frontend).
+I spend some time figuring out how to provide simple configuration using the standard [net/http](https://golang.org/pkg/net/http/) library but didn't want to spend too much time with this since I wanted to finish this project this evening.
+So, I tried [rs/cors](https://github.com/rs/cors) and it did the trick.

 # Productivity